Grammarly online | Voice Change, Active and Passive Voice

 Passive: The paper has been read by me.

-Here in the below table, you can find Active and Passive Voice Rules for past indefinite tense.
+Here in the table below, you can find Active and Passive Voice Rules for past indefinite tense.

 Active: Rima cleaned the floor.